weakish/weakish.github.com/log/README.md

+Date: <a id="1663086020" href="#1663086020">1663086020</a>

+TypeScript is less apearing to me.

+If I want to write in a dynamic language with a powerful gradual type system.
+Then Python ships with it.

+If I want a sound type system for JavaScript, then there is ReScript.

 Date: <a id="1663085149" href="#1663085149">1663085149</a>

 The order form of $JD website has a field to fill in the email address to receive the receipt.